dakom/hello-terra/README.md

 # Technical

+* Wallet providers are abstracted away (e.g. manual mode is internal, not via the official provider)
 * No need or use for JSON schema (real cargo docs - see above)
 * Native Rust types for message payloads enfoced _at compile-time_ (contracts and frontend are guaranteed to typecheck with eachother)
 * Frontend main application is pure Rust/WebAssembly, written in the Dominator framework (declarative, fast, and awesome)